LilGreenGuy/Household/README.md

 The first section allows a user to change their "Real Name" (which is really just a display name) and their salary.

 The second section allows a user to change their password by taking in a new password the user desires, their old password, and their old password again to verify they typed it in correctly.
+It has some checks to make sure the user isn't inputting their old password as a new password.
+It uses passport's changePassword method which makes sure the user actually input the correct password instead of some random goofiness.

+TODO : I want to make the page a little prettier.
+I'm thinking of hiding the inputs on the left box and just showing the current value with an edit button that then shows the input when clicked.

 ### Future Plans:
 - Fully implement the ability to add other people to your household